sanctuuary/APE/README.md

 #### For detailed information please visit [our page](https://ape-framework.readthedocs.io).

 ## Requirements
-To [run](https://github.com/sanctuuary/APE#command-line-interface-cli) APE you need to have [Java 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (or higher) installed on your system (use command `$ java -version` to check your local version).
+To [run](https://github.com/sanctuuary/APE#command-line-interface-cli) APE locally you need to have [Java 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (or higher) installed on your system (use command `$ java -version` to check your local version).

 To [build](https://github.com/sanctuuary/APE#how-to-build-ape-from-source-using-maven) APE from source, [Maven 3.3+](https://maven.apache.org/download.cgi) has to be installed as well (use command `$ mvn -version` to check your local version).